kkk987/Mums-hub/README.md

 ## User Stories
 - As a user, I can register a new account.
 - As a user, I can sign in to my account.
+- As a user, I can accept/decline the disclaimer.
 - As a logged-in user, I can sign out of my account.
 - As a user, I can read a blog related to pregnancy.
 - As a logged-in user, I can comment on a blog.